 Before the Missionary Ridge fire happened in 2002, a national conference was held in Durango on how to be more “Firewise.”
 From that, the regional Firewise Program was launched and I served as its first paid coordinator.
 Working across many jurisdictions, we established Firewise of Southwest Colorado (now Wildfire Adapted Partnership) and one of the nation’s first ever Neighborhood Ambassador programs.
 Today, it is still going strong.
-We acted out of a shared vision because proper preparation means safer communities, another example of the La Plata County Way.
+We acted out of a shared vision because proper preparation means safer communities.

 In the early 2000s, more capacity was needed to address county health challenges.
 Through co-chairing the Community Health Action Coalition (CHAC), we led efforts to help get needed services, raise awareness around healthcare funding and provide a forum (which still exists) for finding creative solutions, reducing duplication and helping residents with access to basic healthcare and timely information.
-We did these things because, as neighbors, we care about everyone - and that also is the La Plata County way.
+We did these things because, as neighbors, we care about everyone.

 Public Service and Community Leadership

 Chamber of Commerce and Leadership La Plata's Barbara Conrad Leadership Award, 2006

 Colorado State Forest Service’s Partner of the Year, 2008

 Service to Youth Award by the La Plata County Boys and Girls Club, 2009